Get Tech Tips

 The Impact of Adding or Removing Water From Air

 Air conditioning was about humidity control from the very start.
-Willis Carrier's very first air conditioning system was all about controlling humidity with the side effect that it also could reduce the sensible temperature.
-Theaters caught on that this new fangled contraption could lead to big Summer numbers when they installed it to keep patrons cool and the rest is history.
+Willis Carrier's very first air conditioning system was all about controlling the humidity with the side effect that it also could reduce the sensible temperature.
+Theaters caught on that this newfangled contraption could lead to big summer numbers when they installed it to keep patrons cool, and the rest is history.

-We often add water to the air (humidify) and remove water from the air (dehumidify) as part of our work but let's take a different look at what happens when we do that, but first let's all get on the same page with some terms.
-(Skip down past the terms if you already know them because that isn't the point of the article)
+We often add water to the air (humidifying it) and remove water from the air (dehumidifying) as part of our work, but let's take a different look at what happens when we do that.

-When you measure with a typical thermometer you are measuring dry bulb temperature.
-It is a measurement of the average movement of the molecules in the air you are measuring with no consideration for the amount of water in it.
-We also call dry bulb temperature sensible temperature and changes in dry bulb, sensible heat change.
+When you measure with a typical thermometer, you measure dry-bulb temperature.
+It is a measurement of the average movement of the molecules in the air being measured with no consideration for the amount of water in it.
+We also call dry-bulb temperature sensible temperature, and we call changes in dry-bulb temperature “sensible heat change.”

-When we change the state of matter by boiling, evaporating or condensing we cannot track the changes or movement of heat strictly with a thermometer.
-This heat the moves during a state change but doesn't contribute to a temperature change is called latent heat.
+When we change the state of matter by boiling, evaporating, or condensing, we cannot track the changes or movement of heat strictly with a thermometer.
+The heat that moves during a state change but doesn't contribute to a temperature change is called latent heat.

 The relative humidity is just a percentage that tells us how much water is evaporated in the air in relation to how much there could be at the same temperature.
-It's like describing how full a glass is, it tells you how full or empty the glass is but by itself it doesn't tell you how much energy or water is in the glass.
+It's like describing how full a glass is; it tells you how full or empty the glass is, but it doesn't tell you how much energy or water is in the glass by itself.

-If you were to use an old school sling psychrometer you would simply wet a little sock around a bulb thermometer and sling it through the air.
-If the air humidity was less than 100% then the wet bulb temperature would be less than the dry bulb temperature.
-The difference between the wet bulb and dry bulb temperature is called “wet bulb depression” and is can be used to calculate relative humidity.
+If you were to use an old-school sling psychrometer, you would simply wet a little sock around a bulb thermometer and sling it through the air.
+If the air humidity was less than 100%, then the wet-bulb temperature would be less than the dry-bulb temperature.
+The difference between the wet-bulb and dry-bulb temperature is called “wet-bulb depression,” and it can be used to calculate relative humidity.

-A psychrometric chart displays the total amount of heat energy in the air between the dry air AND the evaporated water vapor in the air in heat per mass, in the USA that is usually BTUs per LB.
-Wet bulb temperature and enthalpy of air run VERY CLOSE to right along with one another so 63° wet bulb air will have an enthalpy of 28.3 btu/lb at typical conditions and often we use wet bulb as a proxy for enthalpy.
+A psychrometric chart displays the total amount of heat energy in the air between the dry air AND the evaporated water vapor in the air in heat per mass (usually BTUs per lb in the USA).
+Wet-bulb temperature and enthalpy of air run VERY CLOSE to right along with one another, so 63° wet-bulb air will have an enthalpy of 28.3 BTU/lb at typical conditions, and we often use wet-bulb as a proxy for enthalpy.

 We can calculate the total moisture in the air in pounds or grains of moisture per pound of dry air.
 This is the TOTAL quantity of evaporated water in a pound of dry air by weight and shouldn't be confused with relative humidity.

-When we remove water from the air with an air conditioner or a typical dehumidifier we are cooling the air sensibly until it hits dewpoint.
-The evaporated water in the air will then begin to condense on the surface of the evaporator coil and will give up latent heat to the coil because the coil temperature is below the dewpoint temperature (at least most of the time on most systems).
+When we remove water from the air with an air conditioner or a typical dehumidifier, we are cooling the air sensibly until it hits dewpoint.
+The evaporated water in the air will then begin to condense on the surface of the evaporator coil.
+It will then give up latent heat to the coil because the coil temperature is below the dewpoint temperature (at least most of the time on most systems).

 What happens if we humidify or dehumidify the air by increasing or decreasing the total moisture WITHOUT adding or removing heat?
-This does (mostly) happen with evaporative (swamp) coolers and dessicant dehumidifiers.
+This does (mostly) happen with evaporative (swamp) coolers and desiccant dehumidifiers.

-When the humidity of air changes WITHOUT a change in enthalpy (total heat content, sensible + latent) the temperature of the air also changes, as a result, this is called an adiabatic process.
-Adiabatic simply means a change in temperature without a change in total energy/heat content within a system.
+When the humidity of air changes WITHOUT a change in enthalpy (total heat content, sensible + latent), the temperature of the air also changes.
+As a result, this is called an adiabatic process.
+Adiabatic simply means that there's a change in temperature without a change in total energy/heat content within a system.

-The inside of your body is about 98.7°F but the outside of your skin is cooler than that, often more like 93°F. Let's say it's 100°F in Phoenix and 40% relative humidity.
-We know that hot goes to cold so the heat from the air is headed into your skin and your body reacts by beginning to sweat.
+The inside of your body is about 98.6°F, but the outside of your skin is cooler than that—often more like 93°F. Let's say it's 100°F in Phoenix with 40% relative humidity.
+We know that hot goes to cold, so the heat from the air is headed into your skin, and your body reacts by beginning to sweat.

 What temperature is the sweat as it leaves your body?
-Well, it would need to be somewhere between 93°F-98.7°F right?
+Well, it would need to be somewhere between 93°F-98.6°F, right?

 So how can 93°F sweat cool you?

-If you were to measure the wet bulb or enthalpy change entering and leaving a swamp cooler (evaporative cooler) you would notice that it stays (mostly) constant but the temperature of the leaving air is still lower temperature.
+If you were to measure the wet-bulb or enthalpy change entering and leaving a swamp cooler (evaporative cooler), you would notice that it stays (mostly) constant.
+However, the temperature of the leaving air is still lower temperature.
 (Learn more about swamp coolers by reading this article about them.)

 Take a look at the two sets of air conditions shown above.
-If you were to use a dessicant dehumidifier that could decrease the total moisture content of 75°F air from 64.66 grains to 33.88 grains (per lb of dry air) without any exchange of energy (constant enthalpy) the temperature of the air leaving that dehumidifier would increase by 20°F to 95°F. This can and does occur in dessicant dehumidifiers every day.
+If you were to use a desiccant dehumidifier that could decrease the total moisture content of 75°F air from 64.66 grains to 33.88 grains (per lb of dry air) without any exchange of energy (constant enthalpy), the temperature of the air leaving that dehumidifier would increase by 20°F to 95°F. This can and does occur in desiccant dehumidifiers every day.

-Rarely do processes in real life abide by idealistic conditions plotted on a psychrometric chart.
-If the water is a different temperature than the surrounding air in a swamp cooler than there will be an enthalpy change, if the dessicant wheel is a different temperature than the air passing over it then there will be an enthalpy change.
+Real-life processes rarely abide by idealistic conditions plotted on a psychrometric chart.
+If the water is at a different temperature than the surrounding air in a swamp cooler, there will be an enthalpy change.
+If the desiccant wheel is at a different temperature than the air passing over it, there will be an enthalpy change.